leucos/ansible-tuto/step-03/README.md

 Variables can also be set at command line with `--extra-vars` (or `-e`) switch when using `ansible-playbook` (but not  with the `ansible` command).

-`ansible_ssh_post`, as you can guess, has the same function regarding ssh port ansible will try to connect to.
+`ansible_ssh_port`, as you can guess, has the same function regarding ssh port ansible will try to connect to.

     [ubuntu]